spiritumduo/spiritumDuo/docs/technical/backend/alembic.md

 ## Automatically generating migrations

 Alembic has the ability to automatically generate migrations.
 This is ideal in a development environment where models change frequently.
-Provided the database has no records, we can generate migrations using this command
+Provided the database has no records, we can generate and run migrations using this command

 ```shell
 alembic revision --autogenerate -m 'MIGRATION_COMMENT_OR_REASON_HERE' && alembic upgrade head